 Hello,

-I hope you enjoy this week’s roundup, and please do connect with me on LinkedIn to find out how I can help with your next M&A deal.
+I hope you enjoy this week’s roundup — please connect on LinkedIn to discuss your next M&A deal.

 Let’s dive in.